10 Good Things About Being Gluten Free

 (10) Saved the BEST till last.
 You’re part of a community.

 The Instagram gluten free community is incredible.
 The level of support you can get from fellow gluten freers is insane.
-You even feel that sense of community when you’re in the free from aisle of a supermarket and you glance over at someone else standing in the same bit.
-You want to be friends, instantly!
+You even feel that sense of community when you’re in the free from aisle of a supermarket and you glance over at someone else standing there too!